MymeType/sysvlfs/README.md

 >
 > However, the decision needs to be made.

-As of now, support for building the SysVinit version of the book hasn't been removed from the development branch yet, but when the time comes, this repository will aim to be a soft-fork of the book, pulling in changes from upstream and adapting any needed instructions to work with SysVinit.
+This repository aims to be a soft-fork of the book, pulling in changes from upstream and adapting any needed instructions to work with SysVinit.

 ## Building